dmvict/clean-workflow-runs/Readme.md

 ### Clean several repositories

 If you want to use single workflow to clean several repositories.
-Default environment token `GITHUB_TOKEN` can have no access to another repositories.
+Default token `github.token` can have no access to another repositories.
 It is better to use generated personal access token.

 ```yaml
 jobs: